gustavopin/WebScrapper/README.md

 (X) Identify the information in the HTML

-() Understand the functionality of the structure for to create list/table
+(X) Understand the functionality of the structure for to create list/table

-() Search for the wanted categories to isolate
+(X) Search for the wanted categories to isolate

-() Separate the wanted elements
+(X) Separate the wanted elements

-() Search for name of the item
+(X) Search for name of the item

+    () Clear the name to remove the href and <a></a> to leave only the name of the item (*regex*)

 () Search for the description of the item

+    () Clear the description the same way done for the names

+() Search for the type of the item

+    () Clear the type of the amor the same way done for the names and descriptions

 () Create a table to store the name and description of the items